11 min read

 Let’s first start by removing all the fluff and overanalyzing of food, and let’s talk about a simpler and more realistic definition of “health and healthy food”.
 Here are a few definitions that we think are great, simple, and deliver the right message:

-• Foods I can eat frequently that give me enough fuel to get through the day AND don’t make my mind and body feel sluggish and slow.”
+• Foods I can eat frequently that give me enough fuel to get through the day AND don’t make my mind and body feel sluggish and slow.

-• Another definition is given by Eric Edmeades, and he says: “Starting to take steps towards improving your health doesn’t mean you need to be worried about cutting out of your diet all kinds of things, it means you just need to worry about getting your needs met.
+• Another definition is given by Eric Edmeades, who says: “Starting to take steps towards improving your health doesn’t mean you need to be worried about cutting out of your diet all kinds of things, it means you just need to worry about getting your needs met.
 Because when your body is well-nourished, then your body will stop craving nonfunctional foods.”

 When you think about it, If you care about feeling happy and living a good life, you will need to connect it to your values.